RonggangCui/Best-Hashtags-Buddy/README.md

 ## <div align="center">Software Design</div>
 This app is build in Swift. <br>
 JSON files are used to store the hashtags text. <br>
-Below is the storyboard design of the app
+Below is the storyboard design of the app.
 <div align="left">
   <p>
     <img width="300" src="https://github.com/RonggangCui/InstaHash/blob/main/docs/assets/storyboards.png"></a>